 Has all the neat old house attributes like hardwood floors, interesting woodwork, mantels, stained glass, bay window with large window seat, 4 fireplaces (1 gas), brick floor with etched whimsy of a hunting dog in one of the 1902 bricks, single and double French doors and 3 exterior Dutch doors.
 Two master suite areas (2nd floor and 3rd floor), airy 3rd floor bed/sitting room with skylight, large ‘gentlemen’s barn’ including stall, shed, second floor workshop and door.
 Newly installed wall hung Buderus high efficiency boiler and on demand water heater, Newly installed electric main and subpanels with all ground-fault circuit interrupters (GFCIs outlets and breakers) on whole house (including knob and tube wired areas.)
 ADT security system, new water softener system, covered parking as well as plenty of additional spots, pond (former inground pool), property edged by well trimmed woods along the creek. and, best of all, walk/bike right into state park or over to the grocery or movie theater.

 We do not know if George Washington lunched here during the nearby battles and encampments in the 1770s, but we can tell there has been a lot history and happy times here.
 We have the owner deed copies back to 1775 when Montgomery County was established separately from Philadelphia.
-The barn was estimated to be from the 1830s (and it is holding up very well even though it could use a ne roof.)
+The barn was estimated to be from the 1830s (and it is holding up very well even though it could use a new roof.)

 A gentleman farmer bought the colonial manse in 1902 along with 15 acres and spent several years upgrading the property.
 The 1930s saw the addition of the covered porch facing the creek and a first floor powder room.
 One of our older plumbers was delighted to see his grandfather’s initials penciled into the lid of the 7-gallon toilet tank he installed while also a local plumber back then!

 Updates in the 1980s include the gourmet kitchen addition with granite countertops, large island and three – yes, three – copper sinks (one in the butler pantry under stained glass window.)
-Appliances are all new in last few years including 5 burner stovetop, microwave with convection, electric oven and Fisher Paykel refrigerator.
+Appliances are all new in last few years including 5 burner induction stovetop, microwave with convection, electric oven and Fisher Paykel refrigerator.

 We spent several years and a few hundred thousand dollars rebuilding the front entrance, replacing an entire bathroom and repairing/refreshing three others, restoring plaster walls, shoring up the barn, investing in period appropriate lighting, repairing chimneys and floors and ceilings and… well, we worked hard and learned a lot about contractors!